Sensory learning improves pupils' engagement, wellbeing and behaviour.

 Taste & Smell:

 Incorporating taste and smell into lessons can result in extremely engaging learning opportunities for most of the pupils.

 Proprioception is the sense of where your body is in space.
 It helps you to coordinate your movements, and helps you to feel safe and secure.
-We allow pupils to use fidget toys, a weighted shoulder or lap pad, weighted blankets, stretchy sock and vibrating cushions which can ease this anxiety.
+We allow pupils to use fidget toys, a weighted shoulder or lap pad, weighted blankets, stretchy socks and vibrating cushions, which can ease this anxiety.

 Some proprioceptive activities which our pupils enjoy are: